Metamodernism: In literature

-In other media
+In film and television

-James MacDowell, in his formulation of the "quirky" cinematic sensibility, described the works of Wes Anderson, Michel Gondry, Spike Jonze, Miranda July, and Charlie Kaufman as building upon the "New Sincerity", and embodying the metamodern structure of feeling in their balancing of "ironic detachment with sincere engagement".
+James MacDowell, in his formulation of the "quirky" cinematic sensibility, described the works of Wes Anderson, Michel Gondry, Spike Jonze, Miranda July, Paul Thomas Anderson, and Charlie Kaufman as building upon the "New Sincerity", and embodying the metamodern structure of feeling in their balancing of "ironic detachment with sincere engagement".
+About Paul Thomas Anderson's Punch Drunk Love, MacDowell wrote "There is ... a dual register of feeling to this comedy that requires us to both laugh at [the protagonist] Barry's situation and feel an allegiance with him: we are invited to laugh not at his pain, but only perhaps a little at his naïveté ... and the unbearable awkwardness of his predicament."

 Linda Ceriello's work with Greg Dember on popular cultural products such as Joss Whedon's seminal television show Buffy the Vampire Slayer and on Whedon and Goddard's 2012 film The Cabin in the Woods proposed an epistemic taxonomy of the monstrous/paranormal to distinguish the character of metamodern monsters from those which could be read as postmodern, modern or pre-modern.